romellem/advent-of-code/2017/4/README.md

 ## --- Day 4: High-Entropy Passphrases ---

-A new system policy has been put in place that requires all accounts to use a _passphrase_ instead of simply a pass_word_.
+A new system policy has been put in place that requires all accounts to use a _passphrase_ instead of simply a pass<em>word</em>.
 A passphrase consists of a series of words (lowercase letters) separated by spaces.

 To ensure security, a valid passphrase must contain no duplicate words.